 I only used 3 piping tips: flowers + bow, leaves, and stems.
 Using the same piping tip for the roses and hydrangeas makes things convenient.
 You could even get away with only 2 piping tips if you use the leaf tip for the stems!
 If you don’t have this 22 piece piping tip set and are interested in cupcake/cake decorating, pick it up.
 I LOVE IT.
 All of the piping tips you need for this cupcake bouquet are included.
 (You’ll get the 2D instead of the 1M, but both can produce a rose and hydrangea!)

 We’ll use vanilla buttercream, of course.
 You want a very sturdy frosting that will hold the detailed flower designs.
 I strongly recommend the vanilla buttercream recipe below.
-I love it because while sturdy and strong, this vanilla buttercream is also creamy and fluffy.
+I love it because while it’s sturdy and strong, it’s also creamy and fluffy.
 Functional AND tasty, I love it!

 PIPING HYDRANGEA FLOWERS

 The piped hydrangea technique is very popular right now and great news: it’s a wonderful technique for beginners.
 I was pleasantly surprised (1) how quick it is and (2) how easy it is.
 To produce a gorgeous and real-ish looking hydrangea flower, use 2 or 3 colors of frosting.
 More than 3 colors could look overwhelming and maybe a little messy, too.
 I used 3 colors.
 I tinted the frosting pink, purple, and kept some white.
 There are many ways you can fill the piping bag to pipe hydrangea flowers, but I prefer to keep it REALLY simple.
 Drop spoonfuls of colored frosting into your piping bag, alternating colors.
 1 spoonful of pink, 1 spoonful of purple, 1 spoonful of white, repeat.
-You can watch me do this in the video below.
-Nothing complicated!
 Your piping bag will be marbled with different colors.

 The first hydrangea you pipe may have only 1 color of frosting, so you can always pipe a little frosting onto a plate until you begin to see all the colors coming out.
 Grab your cupcake and place the piping tip on top of the edge.
-Using steady and medium pressure, begin piping stars all around the edges, then fill in the center.
+Using steady and medium pressure, begin piping stars all around the edges, then fill in the center, the same way you make monster cupcakes for these Halloween cupcakes.
 It’s easier to watch than to read!

 Impressive looking, but easier than you ever imagined.
 What I love most is that every hydrangea cupcake is unique.
 Some have more pink, others have more purple, some have white and pink, etc. Makes each one special.